 Note that you don't have to physically buy the goods in person.
 If your parent, guardian or wife or husband buys the goods and services for you, then you won't be charged VAT.

 The rules about VAT relief for disabled people are complex.
 Not everything that is supplied to disabled people is zero-rated for VAT.
 Before paying for any product or service, check that it qualifies for zero-rating and that the supplier is registered for VAT.
 A product or service must be supplied for the 'personal or domestic use' of a chronically sick or disabled person to qualify for zero-rating.
 Some examples of products that are zero-rated for VAT are:

 You also won't have to pay VAT on any charges made for the installation, repair and maintenance of these items, or on any spare parts and accessories needed for them.

 If you need to have any general-purpose goods adapted for your use, because of your condition, anything you pay to have them adapted will be VAT free, but you'll still have to pay the normal rate of VAT on the goods themselves.

 You can find out more about VAT relief for disabled people on the GOV.UK website.
 If you can't find the answer to your questions there, you can call the HM Revenue & Customs helpline.

 Let us give you a call, for your convenience.
-Please enter your name and contact number in the box below and hit the green button.
+Please enter your name and contact number in the box below and hit the blue button.
 This service is for customer enquiries only.